" i k o n o d u l "

 In the icon heaven and earth meet

 Tradition, skillful craftsmanship and the personality of the artist are in fruitful dialogue.
-The purpose of an icon is to support the relationship with God in prayer, to promote beauty and to rightly proclaim the objective truth of God's incarnation.
+The purpose of an icon is to support the relationship with God in prayer, to remind us of the saving work of Christ and the calling of man to become holy, to promote beauty and to rightly proclaim the objective truth of God's incarnation.
 If the icon fulfills this in a good way, then we have a successful icon before us.

 Declaration of the synod of Constantinople 843